mishamyrt/git-unjunk/README.md

 # Git unjunk

-A simple script that removes all the branches from which commits are already merged in the active.
+A simple script that removes all the branches from which commits are already merged to the active.

 <p align="center">
 <img src="./terminal@2x.png" width="650" height="auto">